 Contact: Jan Chrin (Paul Scherrer Institut)

 An updated template for JACoW was introduced in 2016 in time for IPAC'16, the first of the year's conferences.
 Among the many changes, perhaps the biggest was in adopting the IEEE Transactions Style for Transactions and Journal for references.
-How well authors fared in implementing these and other standards in their papers is investigated.

 The content of the template is the responsibility of the JACoW collaboration.
 The implementation of the specifications for the various document processing software tools are managed by those listed in Table 1, to whom any corrections should be addressed.